bastie/JavApi4Swift/README.md

 #### final

 First let `let` the replacement be for `final`.
 For functions / method parameters the semantic of Java and Swift are "different".
 In Java you can be declare a parameter as not changeable with `final`.
-In Swift you can be declare as parameter as mutable with `var` keyword, but not the `_` underline.
+In todays Swift versions all parameteres are final by default, you can use `inout` but the semantic is little different.

 #### interface